 - When to start – Your baby is ready to nap outside from they’re 2-3 weeks old until they wean off naps.

 - Find suitable surroundings – If your home has an enclosed space, like a patio, courtyard, garden, or balcony, you can keep a pram undisturbed.
 It doesn’t have to be a completely quiet spot, as long as it’s sheltered from direct sunlight, rain or snow.
-You can use an insect net to protect your baby from direct sunlight.
-Rain covers should always have an insect-net window to allow air flow to your baby.
+You can use an insect net and your rain covers should always have an insect-net window to allow air flow to your baby.

 - Get a baby alarm – You should always be able to hear or see your baby.
 If you have things to do outside while they’re asleep, that’s no problem.
 But you can also crack a window or door open, or put a baby alarm in the pram so you can check on your baby.